Loki (Marvel Comics): What If... Loki Was Worthy? (Earth-TRN1364)

-An alternate universe variant of Loki is the main focus of the novel What If...
+An alternate universe version of Loki is the main focus of the novel What If...
 Loki Was Worthy? (written by Madeleine Roux).
 In this universe, Loki is stripped off his powers and banished to Earth after his latest mischief (which involved sabotaging the Destroyer with help from the dwarf Kvisa Röksdóttir) results in the death of Thor and several casualties in New York City.
-One month after settling in a trailer in Buffalo with his best companion being a gecko named Brian, Loki is put in a redemption mission alongside the Valkyrie Rūna for the fate of Asgard.
+One month after settling in a trailer in Buffalo, New York with his best companion being a gecko named Brian, Loki is put in a redemption mission alongside the Valkyrie Rūna for the fate of Asgard.